Self heating meals

 No quantity limit applicable

-Plants and plant cuttings are not considered a dangerous good unless they contain Genetically Modified Micro-organisms (GMMO) or Genetically Modified Organisms (GMO).
+Plants and plant cuttings are not considered dangerous goods unless they contain Genetically Modified Micro-organisms (GMMO) or Genetically Modified Organisms (GMO).
 However, depending on the plant, it may be subject to quarantine.
-Please refer to the Department of Agriculture for more information.
+Please refer to https://www.abf.gov.au/entering-and-leaving-australia/can-you-bring-it-… for more information.

 No quantity limit applicable